-Weddings are a celebration, but for some couples, it can be a financial weight.
-Did you know the average wedding in the United States costs over $35,000?
+Weddings are a celebration, but for some couples, it can be a financial burden.
+Did you know the average wedding in the United States costs over $35,000?!

 The good news is you don't have to spend that money to have an awesome and beautiful wedding day.

 Dream Wedding Without Breaking Your Budget

 Jessica Bishop, The Budget Savvy Bride, recently chatted with me and shared some fantastic tips to make your special day memorable and less financially stressful.